Course starts: 13 December 2018Apply now

 As well as assessments that count towards your degree, there are also on-going assessments for feedback and consolidating your learning.
 Assessment methods include coursework and exams.

-The Computing Integrated Foundation Year includes four modules:
+The Computing Integrated Foundation Year includes five modules:

 Some modules have prerequisites.
 Read more about what this means in our Help and Advice article.

 Software Development and Theory: Software Engineering, Human-Computer Interaction, Formal Methods